Mike Yastrzemski Player Props: Giants vs. Rockies

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .257 with 11 doubles, a triple, six home runs and 13 walks.
+- Yastrzemski is hitting .253 with 11 doubles, a triple, six home runs and 13 walks.

+- Yastrzemski has picked up a hit in 65.9% of his 41 games this season, with at least two hits in 24.4% of those games.

-- He has gone deep in six games this year (15.0%), homering in 3.6% of his chances at the plate.
+- Looking at the 41 games he has played this year, he's homered in six of them (14.6%), and in 3.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.